ccallahan45/CallahanMankin_NatlAttribution_2022/README.md

 This repository provides replication data and code for the paper "National attribution of historical climate damages," by Christopher W. Callahan and Justin S. Mankin, published in _Climatic Change_ (https://doi.org/10.1007/s10584-022-03387-y).

+We've built a website to provide much of the data that arose from this project: https://rcweb.dartmouth.edu/CMIG/national_attribution_2022/prod/.
+You can download the effects of one emitting country on each other country, or the effects of every other country on a single chosen country, by following the instructions on the landing page.
+Don't hesitate to contact me with questions if issues arise.

 ### Overview

 The repository is organized into **Scripts/**, **Figures/**, and **Data/** folders.